Types of Construction Lifts and Boom Lifts

 Telescopic boom lifts feature an extendable arm that can reach varying heights.
-The straight telescoping arm is attached to a turntable so it can rotate freely.
+Unlike an articulated boom lift, the telescoping boom has a straight arm that is attached to a freely rotating turntable.
 The bucket on this type of lift is typically small, holding one person at a time.
 Telescopic boom lifts are best suited for highly specialized work like electrical repairs or tree trimming in which a single worker can handle the job.
-These lifts have a longer reach than other options.
+Telescopic boom lifts have a longer reach than other options.
 They are available with an electric operation and solid tires for interior use or gas operation and inflated tires for rough exterior use.

 Electric Scissor Lifts

-An electric scissor lift features a wide platform supported by cross-brace supports.
+Instead of having an arm, electric scissor lifts feature a wide platform supported by cross-brace supports.
+This is the main difference between a scissor lift and boom lift.
 It moves straight up and down, and thus it must be placed directly beneath the area you’re working on.
 This makes it more limited in its uses.
 However, the large platform is an important feature as it allows a whole team to reach the project at once.
 Typical uses for these lifts include exterior building repairs, cladding installation, window installation, and window cleaning.

 Rough Terrain Scissor Lifts

-Rough terrain scissor lifts perform the same basic function as electric scissor lifts.
-The primary difference is that these have more stable tires that are suited to exterior environments and rugged conditions.
-You will need flat ground to use a scissor lift, but the rough terrain equipment can help you navigate some of the ground leading up to your worksite.
-If you need several workers to reach an exterior site at one time, this type of rough terrain machinery may be the perfect option.
+Rough terrain scissor lifts perform the same basic functions as electric scissor lifts.
+The primary difference is that these have more stable tires designed for exterior environments and rugged conditions.
+You will generally need flat ground to use a scissor lift, but the rough terrain model can help you navigate some of the ground leading up to your worksite.
+If you need several workers to reach an exterior site at one time, this type of machinery may be the perfect option.

 Rough Terrain Forklifts